March 1 – 2, 2019

-The Tom Wolfe Weekend Seminar: In the Kingdom of Ice, featuring the author Hampton Sides
+The Tom Wolfe Weekend Seminar: "Where the Crawdads Sing"

 A Family Adventure in Science Outdoors

 Come share W&L and Lexington with your children and grandchildren in our special family-oriented campus program, built around amazing explorations and discoveries with the W&L faculty.
-Now in its 10th year, this program is specially designed for children ages 8-14, their parents, and their grandparents.
-Due to its popularity, we will offer two sessions this year.
-The July 1-4 session is designed for first-timers; the July 4-7 session will have a new schedule for veteran participants.
+Now in its 11th year, this program is specially designed for children ages 8-14, their parents and grandparents.